andrewlau4/TerraformAwsECSFargateDemo/README.md

         ],
 ```

+This project demonstrates the use of these technologies: AWS IAM Role and Policy, VPC, Codepipeline, ECS, Fargate, EC2, Terraform, Docker, CodePipeline

 # CodePipeline
 Moreover, a codepipeline is setup to autmatically build an [example node js app](https://github.com/andrewlau4/AwsECSDemoDockerImage) into a docker image; and then push that image into the ECR registry, and then deploy it as ECS service.